 There is also an alternative dispute resolution process that may be entered into if all parties agree and the allegation does not involve sexual abuse.

-The ICRC may also receive referrals from the Registrar regarding an individual's capacity and make a determination whether the member has the capacity to practice in a profession.
+The ICRC may also receive referrals from the Registrar regarding an individual's capacity and make a determination whether the member is fit to practice in the profession.
 In this context, the ICRC can require a member to submit to physical and mental examinations if it has reasonable and probable grounds to believe the member is incapacitated and may suspend the member’s registration.
 After receiving a medical report, the ICRC may refer the member to the Fitness to Practise Committee and order interim conditions or a suspension.

 The Health Professions Appeal and Review Board can review decisions of the ICRC upon request, except decisions to refer a member to the Discipline committee or commence incapacity proceedings.